Sound of Music

 1. Mirabell Gardens: Shown in many scenes including where Maria and the children were seen dancing around the statue of Pegasus, the winged horse and throughout the gardens singing 'Do-Re-Mi'.

-2. & 3.
-The Gazebo/Hellbrunn Palace: Where Rolf and Liesl sang 'Sixteen Going on Seventeen' and Maria and the Baron sang 'Something Good'.
-It is now situated within the gardens of this hunting palace, built in the first half of the 17th century.
+2. The Gazebo (Hellbrunn Palace): Where Rolf and Liesl sang 'Sixteen Going on Seventeen' and Maria and the Baron sang 'Something Good'.
 The Gazebo gives you a chance to recreate one of the movies famous scenes!

-4. Palace of Leopoldskron: This historical 18th Century palace and its grounds provided many locations for the movie including the lake where the boating scene took place, the terrace was also where the family drank 'Pink Lemonade' with the Baroness Schröder plus many other scenes.
+3. Palace of Leopoldskron: This historical 18th Century palace and its grounds provided many locations for the movie including the lake where the boating scene took place.
+The terrace was also where Uncle Max drank 'Pink Lemonade' with the Baroness Schröder plus many other scenes.

-7. Church of Mondsee: The Sound of Music Wedding Church.
+6. Church of Mondsee: The Sound of Music Wedding Church.
 This historical church of Mondsee was the location of the movie wedding between Maria and the Baron.
-Inside this wonderful church Maria walked down the aisle to meet the Baron at the altar.Please remember Maria took our bus – how about you?
+Inside this wonderful church Maria walked down the aisle to meet the Baron at the altar.Tour booking click here ...